Losing the Automatic Stay for Repeat Bankruptcy Filings

 If you file for bankruptcy more than once in a year, the automatic stay lasts only 30 days or in some cases doesn't kick in at all.

-How Does the Automatic Stay Work?
+How the Automatic Stay Works

-Previous Bankruptcy Cases Affect the Automatic Stay
+How Repeat Bankruptcy Filings Affect the Automatic Stay

 • 30-day stay.
-If the debtor filed one other bankruptcy case within the previous year, the stay will last 30 days.
+If the debtor filed one bankruptcy case within the previous year, the stay will last 30 days.

-Extending the Automatic Stay
+Extending the Automatic Stay After Repeat Bankruptcy Filings

 Before the court grants your automatic stay request, you'll need to do the following: